Joe Courtney (politician): Prescription drugs

+Reproductive healthcare

+CT Mirror reported that he voted to codify Roe v.
+Wade as a State Representative in Connecticut and cosponsored the Women’s Health Protection Act of 2023 as a U.S. Representative to restore Roe v.
+Wade nationwide.

 Trump travel ban

 In March 2017, Courtney protested Trump's revised executive order temporarily restricting travel from six Muslim-majority countries.
 He maintained that America's "moderate allies from Muslim-majority nations" had "repeatedly warned President Trump that these rash orders damage our standing to lead the anti-ISIS coalition" and that the executive order would result in a "backlash...overseas."
 Courtney added that the U.S. is "a nation of opportunity and a nation of immigrants, and this blanket ban on entry from six nations could mean that best and the brightest from those countries, and other Muslim-majority countries will no longer view the United States as an option for making a better life.
 This ban is not only a prize propaganda tool for terrorists who want to hurt us, it hurts American prestige abroad, and harms American businesses, schools, and institutions that rely on the hard work of immigrants from around the world, including these six countries."